Hester Latterly

 Hester Latterly is a main character of Anne Perry's Monk detective series.
-She is a nurse by trade who served with Florence Nightingale in the Crimea.
+She is a nurse by trade who served with Florence Nightingale in the Crimean War (1853 –1856).
 Upon her return home in 1856 she finds her family in a shambles and meets William Monk who is investigating a crime related to her family.
 Her inquisitive nature eventually allows her to help Monk in his investigations, despite annoying him at first.
 After trying to work in a free hospital, she is fired for insubordination and takes to private nursing clients.
 After this, with the help of her friend Callandra Daviot, she opens a clinic for injured and sick prostitutes in the Central London slums.
 She marries William Monk 4 years after they meet.
 They have no children yet, but have adopted a 'mudlark' named Scuff.